 It was just over a year ago now, but it still feels like yesterday.
 The mark the NICU journey has made on me will be with me forever.

 If we could give you any words of advice it would be to let the nurses, doctors and consultants give you all the support you need.
 We know it's an exhausting and stressful time going through neonatal care and unless you've been through it, it's hard to really understand, but the nurses, doctors and consultants do.
 They put their lives on hold, miss their breaks and go home late, all to ensure your little miracle gets the care they need.

 Let them work their medical magic and ask as many questions as you like - no question is a silly one.
 Also, take time out for yourself, even if it's going for a 10 minute walk.
 We know it's hard, but it’s important - there is no point in being exhausted the day your little miracle is allowed to come home.

-If you have been affected by any of the issues discussed in this post, please call our helpline on 0500 618 140 to speak to one of our qualified advisors.
+If you have been affected by any of the issues discussed in this post, please call the Bliss helpline for more support.